ultimatesource/denovogear/denovogear-code/README.md

 Authors: Don Conrad, Avinash Ramu ( aramu at genetics dot wustl dot edu ) and Reed Cartwright

 ## RELEASE NOTES
+v0.5.2
+Added read-depth, posterior-probability filters.
+Output number of sites in the BCF and number of sites passing filters.
+Modified paired caller output.

 v0.5.1
 Fixed bug in triallelic configuration.
 Some trialleic denovo configurations were being called incorrectly.

 ## COMPILING
-Compilation requires CMake.
+Compilation of DeNovoGear requires CMake.
 You can download CMake installers from the CMake website <http://www.cmake.org/cmake/resources/software.html>.
 Most Linux distributions allow you to install CMake using their package software.